germanb-d/Obsidian-Sync/4 - Notas Rapidas/Personal Pronouns.md

 # 1st Person

 The first person refers to the speaker or writer of the sentence.
-It uses pronouns like "I," "me," "my," "mine," and "myself" in the **singular**, and "we," "us," "our," "ours," and "ourselves" in the **plural**.
+It uses [[Pronouns]] like "I," "me," "my," "mine," and "myself" in the **singular**, and "we," "us," "our," "ours," and "ourselves" in the **plural**.

 I -> Yo (singular)